Essential Salesforce disaster recovery planning considerations

 Protect your sensitive data with Gearset

 The most sensitive data is also the most critical to protect with backups.
 But that can pose a challenge for compliance.
-That’s why it really helps to have a data backup solution that includes tools for compliance with data protection legislation such as the GDPR and CCPA.
+That’s why it really helps to have a Salesforce data backup solution that includes tools for compliance with data protection legislation such as the GDPR and CCPA.
 With Gearset, you can remove specific records from all your backups on request.
 You can also disguise personal data and sensitive information with configurable data masking, so you can use real data to seed sandboxes while respecting your customers’ data.

 Disaster recovery planning for Salesforce